 Play Tejo

 Tejo is a traditional game and Colombia’s national sport that combines skill and fun in a social setting.
-It is a fun activity that can be played by both adults and kids with relative ease.
+It is an activity that can be played by both adults and kids with relative ease.
 The game involves throwing a metal disc at a clay board embedded with small packets of gunpowder, aiming to create an explosion.
-Playing Tejo is an excellent way to immerse yourself in local traditions and enjoy friendly competition.
-There are several Tejo courts in Medellín where visitors are welcome to learn the game and have fun.
+There are several Tejo courts in Medellín where visitors are welcome to learn the game.

 Hike the 7 Hills